Frequently Asked Questions

 - The Life Sciences A.S. program results in a Life Sciences associate degree, and therefore it requires far more natural science courses than does the Natural Science Concentration.

 - The Natural Sciences Concentration requires only 4 to 5 courses in the natural sciences.
 The concentration can be a good fit for students who might want to major in the natural sciences after graduating from Landmark, but who are uncertain about pursuing a full life-sciences degree.
-Students with a Natural Science Concentration can pursue either the A.A. in General Studies degree or the A.A. in Liberal Studies degree.

 Questions!
 Ask for me for more information.